danpozmanter/bulk-ecobee-thermostat-control/README.md

 * The status command doesn't handle pagination.
 I'm not sure how practical a need there is here.
 The Go client doesn't implement this either.
 The API allows for it however.

+* Potential Ecobee API Bug: The API will sometimes report success, but one or more thermostats may not actually change over.
+The mobile app will report the thermostat in the desired state, but the thermostat itself will report it's previous state.

 ### Further Exploration

 For a more general purpose implementation and reference, here is [Go-Ecobee](https://github.com/rspier/go-ecobee)